 This is fairly common in the early days, and can be caused by many things, including skin-to-skin contact being too brief, and pain relief you may have been given during birth.
 It is important not to try and force your baby to feed.
-You might find it helpful to go back to basics, just like after she was born.
+You might find it helpful to go back to basics, just like after they were born.
 Lie back and give your baby plenty of uninterrupted skin-to-skin contact.
-Let her find her own way to your breast where she can attach herself.
+Let them find their own way to your breast where they can attach themselves.
 This will help you relax too!